Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Space and depth

 \subsection{Building a model of one's environment and finding one's way around}

 Similar processes may be at work when we move around in our environment and learn about it.
 Successive views that overlap each other may be stitched together, as before, to create a model of the streets or other places where we have been.
+This is essentially what is done with Google's ``Street View''.\footnote{See \href{http://bit.ly/1rprOMJ}{bit.ly/1rprOMJ}.} and appears to be the basis for the creation of 3D maps using smartphones in the Google-funded ``Project Tango''.\footnote{See ``Software would make 3-D maps using smartphones'', The Columbus Dispatch, 2014-03-24, \href{http://bit.ly/1gqjZBe}{bit.ly/1gqjZBe}.}

-This is essentially what has been and is being done with Google's `Street View'.\footnote{See \href{http://maps.google.com/help/maps/streetview/}{maps.google.com/help/maps/streetview/}.} The main difference between what has been achieved with Street View and what is envisaged for the SP system is that, in the latter case, visual information would be compressed via the mechanisms in the SP system, as noted in Section \ref{three_dimensional_objects_section}.
+The main difference between what has been achieved with Street View and what is envisaged for the SP system is that, in the latter case, as noted in Section \ref{three_dimensional_objects_section}, visual information would be compressed via the mechanisms in the SP system.

 As with objects (Section \ref{three_dimensional_objects_section}), a model of our environment that is created via overlapping views may not be geometrically precise.\footnote{From my own experience of exploring caves, I know that, while one can build up a good knowledge of how different passages connect with each other, one's understanding of their 3D geometry can be hazy, and can lead to some surprises if one has the opportunity to see a 3D model that is based on a proper survey, with measurements of distances and angles.} But, as before, some ambiguity may not matter very much for many practical purposes.
 Topological maps, such as the classic map of the London underground, can be quite good enough for finding one's way around.
 However, if greater geometric accuracy is needed, it may be increased by gathering more information, especially information about areas between roads, paths or other routes.